Post thumbnail

 These are the main differences that you need to keep a note on when you are starting to learn about Virtual DOM and Shadow DOM.

-If you want to learn more about Virtual DOM and Shadow DOM in full-stack development, then consider enrolling in GUVI’s Certified Full Stack Development Career Program which not only gives you theoretical knowledge but also practical knowledge with the help of real-world projects.
+If you want to learn more about Virtual DOM and Shadow DOM in full-stack development, then consider enrolling in GUVI’s Certified Full Stack Development Course which not only gives you theoretical knowledge but also practical knowledge with the help of real-world projects.

 Conclusion